Visual marketing strategies and content have garnered a lot of attention over the last decade.

 Consumers also like to share visuals more than text with friends and family.
 48% of them are likely to share video content with friends.
 On the contrary, only 23% of them said they’d share social media posts.

-When choosing a visual to share on your social platforms, ask yourself:
+When choosing a visual to share on your social media platforms, ask yourself:

 - How will my audience react to the visuals?